Ford recalls over 634K SUVs due to fuel leaks and fire risk

-DEARBORN, Mich.
+DEARBORN, M.I.
 (AP) — Ford Motor Co. is recalling over 634,000 SUVs worldwide because a cracked fuel injector can spill fuel or leak vapors onto a hot engine and cause fires.

 The recall covers Bronco Sport and Escape SUVs from the 2020 through 2023 model years.
 All have 1.5-liter, three-cylinder engines.